 Technology acquisition in Operations is a key driver of successful growth.
-You get to a point where the way you did it before can’t go any further.
+You reach a point where the way you did it before can’t go any further.
 What got you here won’t get you there.
-When it comes to finding the best warehouse software for your company, you have a number of options.
+When it comes to understanding all the types of warehouse software for your company, you have many options.

 Efforts to compare warehouse software tools can be like going to the supermarket hungry: you buy way more than you need, without even knowing it.
 It is easy to get a bundle of software, but will you use everything this year?
 Next year?
 Ever?